If you want more than one person to receive your account assets, be sure you understand how assets are distributed to your beneficiaries.

 There are documents you must provide—a death certificate, for example—and there are various dates and deadlines to consider before deciding what to do with the assets.

-Although you may ultimately decide to receive the inheritance as a lump sum, there are other tax-advantaged options available that may be more valuable to you.
+Although you may ultimately decide to receive the inheritance as a lump sum, there are other tax-advantaged options available.

 For example, if you are a spouse beneficiary, you may wish to roll over the assets to an IRA of your own.